agrif/libaerial/README.md

 Dependencies
 ------------

-Though libaerial is written in Vala, you do not need a Vala compiler to use it.
-Instead, you need a couple libraries:
+libaerial is written in Vala, so if you are checking out the source from git, you will need the Vala compiler.
+If you received libaerial as a tarball, chances are it includes the Vala-generated C files already, in which case you do not need a Vala compiler.
+You will also need a couple of libraries:

  * [GLib][] -- including GObject and GIO, for networking
  * [Nettle][] -- for cryptographic support